aimms/how-to/Articles/367/367-convex-minlp.rst

 approximation algorithm.

 .. important::
-    To use this article as reference, please use the whitepaper PDF: :download:`AIMMS-Whitepaper-COA.pdf`.
+    To use this article as reference, please use the whitepaper PDF: :download:`Solving-Convex-MINLP-Problems-with-AIMMS.pdf`.

 Introduction
 ------------